apache/sling-org-apache-sling-feature-cpconverter/README.md

 ## The CLI Tool

-The tool is distributed with a commodity package containing all is needed in order to launch the `ContentPackage2FeatureModelConverter` form the shell:
+The tool is distributed with a commodity package containing all is needed in order to launch the `ContentPackage2FeatureModelConverter` from the shell:

 ```bash
 $ unzip -l org.apache.sling.feature.cpconverter-0.0.1-SNAPSHOT.zip